 - 8 chicken leg drumsticks

-- 1 can can condensed cream of chicken or cream of mushroom
+- 1 ounce can condensed cream of chicken or mushroom soup (10.75)

 - 1 egg